-14.1 Coaching Selection Committee
+14.1 COACHING SELECTION COMMITTEE

-They will conduct interviews with coaching applicants and appoint the coaches for the Jr. Greyhounds Girls Hockey Rep and House League programs.
+The Committee will conduct interviews with coaching applicants and recommend the coaches for Soo Jr. Greyhounds Girls Hockey Rep and Wildcats Selects DS teams.
 Jr. Greyhound Girls Hockey Rep coaches for the upcoming season will be announced as soon as possible after Provincial Championships.
-The respective VP's shall be Chairperson for the Coaching Selection Committee and shall oversee the selection of all coaches for the Corporation.
+VP of Jr Greyhounds shall be Chairperson for the Coaching Selection Committee and shall oversee the selection of Soo Jr Greyhounds Girls Rep coaches for the Corporation.

-14.1.1- Coaching selection committee will utilize the executive approved coaching selection application forms for the respective programs.
+14.1.i - Coaching selection committee will utilize the executive approved coaching selection application forms for the respective programs.

-14.2 Coaching Selection Panel
+14.2 COACHING SELECTION PANEL

-The Coaching Selection Committee as selected by Sault Female Hockey Association executives, will consist of a 4-person selection committee with a 3 person interview panel, where at least 2 members are an outside party vetted by the executive.
+The Soo Jr. Greyhounds Girls Rep Coaching Selection Committee as selected by Sault Female Hockey Association executive, will consist of a 4-person selection committee with a 3 person interview panel, where at least 2 members are an outside party vetted by the executive.

-14.2.1 - The house league coaching selection committee as selected by Sault Female Hockey Association, will consist of a 2 person panel.
+14.2.i - The house league coaching selection committee as selected by Sault Female Hockey Association, will consist of a 2 person panel.